-The procedure of producing an appraisal deals with an estimation which leads to an opinion of value.
+The procedure of writing an appraisal consists of an estimation which forms an opinion of value.

-Being the most commonly used approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a residence.
+Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a residential property.

-One of the least common approaches in appraising homes is the Income Approach, which is generally used to determine the worth of a property based on what an investor would pay based on the capital produced by the building.
+One of the least common approaches in appraising houses is the Income Approach, which is mainly used to figure the value of a property based on what an investor would pay based on the capital produced by the property.

-There are many reasons to obtain an appraisal from James Earp Appraisal Service with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal from James Earp Appraisal Service with the usual reason being real estate and mortgage transactions.